-The complete description of the format (XCSP) used to represent combinatorial constrained problems can be found in [BLAP21a].
-Do note that we refer to the version 3.0.7 of the specifications.
-However, as in 2019, for the 2022 competition, we limit XCSP to its kernel, called XCSP-core, whose description is given in [BLAP21b].
+The complete description of the format (XCSP) used to represent combinatorial constrained problems can be found in [BLAP22].
+Do note that we refer to the version 3.1 of the specifications.
+However, as in 2022, for the 2023 competition, we limit XCSP to its kernel, called XCSP-core, whose description is given in [BLA22].
 This means that the scope of XCSP is restricted to:

-• integer variables,
+- integer variables,

-- CSP and COP problems, - a set of 21 popular (global) constraints for Standard tracks, and a small set of constraints for Mini-solver tracks.
+- CSP and COP problems,

+- a set of 24 popular (global) constraints for Standard tracks, and a small set of constraints for Mini-solver tracks.

-For simplicity, we also impose the following restrictions:
+For simplicity, as in 2022, we also impose the following restrictions:

-- Integer variables have finite domains (and so, the special value infinity is forbidden). - Variable arrays always start indexing at 0 (and so, the attribute startIndex, whose default value is 0, cannot be associated with <array>). - The attribute as can only be associated with elements <var> and <array>; see Section 10.5 in [BLAP21a]. - Undefined variables are not accepted but useless variables are (note that parsers/solvers can easily identify useless variables); see Section 2.10 in [BLAP21a]. - Advanced forms of constraints (see Part III in [BLAP21a]) are not accepted, except for the very specific cases explicitly described in the rest of this section. - View extensions are accepted for some constraints: allDifferent and sum, as in 2019, but also allEqual, count, nValues, minimum, and maximum, as explained later. - The type of the objective (in case of a COP instance) cannot be "product" or "lex". - Any integer value occurring in an XCSP file must belong to the interval $-2^{31}..2^{31} 1$ .
+- Integer variables have finite domains (and so, the special value infinity is forbidden). - Variable arrays always start indexing at 0 (and so, the attribute startIndex, whose default value is 0, cannot be associated with <array>). - The attribute as can only be associated with elements <var> and <array>; see Section 10.5 in [BLAP22]. - Undefined variables are not accepted but useless variables are (note that parsers/solvers can easily identify useless variables); see Section 2.10 in [BLAP22]. - Advanced forms of constraints (see Part III in [BLAP22]) are not accepted, except for the very specific cases explicitly described in the rest of this section. - View extensions are accepted for some constraints: allDifferent and sum, as in 2019, but also allEqual, count, nValues, minimum, and maximum, as in 2022. - The type of the objective (in case of a COP instance) cannot be "product" or "lex". - Any integer value occurring in an XCSP file must belong to the interval $-2^{31}...2^{31}-1$ .